MajaK02/Over-The-Rainbow/README.md

 # Over The Rainbow

 ## Introduction
 Welcome to Over the rainbow!
 Your go to, beginner-friendly website for all mental health rersources.
-This site hopes to be a starting point for anyone beginning the journey into mentla  wellness; whether they are seeking treatments options,
+This site hopes to be a starting point for anyone beginning the journey into mental  wellness; whether they are seeking treatments options,  infromation about current research & campaigns or wanting to get invovled in fundraising, over the rainbow aims to be the hub of all this current information in a beginner-firnedly format.

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)